cornell-dti/office-hours/docs/database.md

 ##### Returns
 All the fields of the logged-in user from the [users](#users) table.

+#### api\_create\_primary\_tag

+##### Description
+This function is used to create a primary (assignment) tag, along with its children secondary tags, and to associate the parent-child relationships in the database.
+This is useful because without it, the front-end would have to do multiple queries to the database to insert the tags, and then further queries to associate the tag relations.
+This function abstracts the sequence of steps away into one function call.

+##### Parameters
+- \_course_id (integer): the id of the course within which the tags are to be inserted
+- \_iname (text): name of the primary (assignment) tag to be created; note that there is no reason as to why this is not called `_name`, and can be changed in the future
+- \_activated (bool): active/inactive status of the primary tag being created
+- \_child\_names (text[]): list of names of children secondary tags to be created under the primary tag
+- \_child\_activateds (integer[]): list of active/inactive statuses of the children secondary tags; as of this point, this field is redundant since it is always true for newly-created tags, however it is included for verbosity.
+Note that this is an `integer[]` instead of `bool[]` because Postgraphile had some trouble with boolean arrays.

+##### Returns
+All the fields of the newly-created primary tag from the [tags](#tags) table.

+#### api\_edit\_primary\_tag

+##### Description
+This function is used to edit a primary (assignment) tag, along with its children secondary tags, and to associate any new parent-child relationships in the database.
+This is useful because without it, the front-end would have to do multiple queries to the database to update the tags, insert new secondary tags, and to associate the tag relations.
+This function abstracts the sequence of steps away into one function call.
+Note that all fields must be provided even if they have not changed!
+The inputs in totality represent the latest state of the primary tag and its children.
+For example, leaving out a secondary tag that has not been updated will result in it being (soft) deleted.
+Instead, please always provide all unupdated fields!

+##### Parameters
+- \_parent_id (integer): the id of the parent primary tag being edited
+- \_iname (text): updated name of the primary (assignment) tag; note that there is no reason as to why this is not called `_name`, and can be changed in the future
+- \_activated (bool): updated active/inactive status of the primary tag
+- \_child\_ids (text[]): list of updated ids of children secondary tags under the primary tag; wherever this value is -1, it is assumed that a new secondary tag is to be created
+- \_child\_names (text[]): list of updated names of children secondary tags under the primary tag
+- \_child\_activateds (integer[]): list of updated active/inactive statuses of the children secondary tags; note that this is an `integer[]` instead of `bool[]` because Postgraphile had some trouble with boolean arrays.

+##### Returns
+All the fields of the updated primary tag from the [tags](#tags) table.

 ### Internal Functions
 There are other functions in the database that are used only internally by the API functions.
 These are prefixed by 'internal', and **should never be called directly by the client**.
 Doing so will likely have strange side effects on the data.